edespino/cloudberry-site/docs/sql-stmts/create-table.md

 Use of `INHERITS` creates a persistent relationship between the new child table and its parent table(s).
 Schema modifications to the parent(s) normally propagate to children as well, and by default the data of the child table is included in scans of the parent(s).

 If the same column name exists in more than one parent table, an error is reported unless the data types of the columns match in each of the parent tables.
 If there is no conflict, then the duplicate columns are merged to form a single column in the new table.
 If the column name list of the new table contains a column name that is also inherited, the data type must likewise match the inherited column(s), and the column definitions are merged into one.
 If the new table explicitly specifies a default value for the column, this default overrides any defaults from inherited declarations of the column.
-Otherwise, any parents that specify default values for the column must all specify the same default, or Cloudberry Database reports an error.
+Otherwise, any parents that specify default values for the column must all specify the same default, or Apache Cloudberry reports an error.

 `CHECK` constraints are merged in essentially the same way as columns: if multiple parent tables or the new table definition contain identically-named `CHECK` constraints, these constraints must all have the same check expression, or an error will be reported.
 Constraints having the same name and expression will be merged into one copy.
 A constraint marked `NO INHERIT` in a parent will not be considered.
 Notice that an unnamed `CHECK` constraint in the new table will never be merged, since a unique name will always be chosen for it.